thaless4nt0s/thaless4nt0s/README.md

     🎓 Studying Computer Science at IFCE Campus Maracanaú, graduation in December 2023.
   </li>
   <li>
-    Working as a Backend Developer at Plataforma Cera (OCT/2023 - ) Backend Developer: Develop REST APIs using Node.js, fix bugs, and maintain the API.
+    I worked as a Backend Developer at Plataforma Cera (OCT/2023 - JUL 2024) Backend Developer: Develop REST APIs using Node.js, fix bugs, and maintain the API.
   </li>
   <li>
-    I've worked as a Web Developer fullstack at NWSOFT (OCT/2021 - JUL/2022) company, I've worked with PHP, MYSQL, HTML, CSS, JAVASCRIPT and AWS technologies;
+    I worked as a Web Developer fullstack at NWSOFT (OCT/2021 - JUL/2022) company, I've worked with PHP, MYSQL, HTML, CSS, JAVASCRIPT and AWS technologies;
   </li>
   <li>
     <ul>